RyAlah/QSS20_Alahyari_FinalProject/README.md

   - Creates a bar plot grouping the mean percentage point change in each racial category from 2010-2020 for each train access category

 - Outputs:
-  - One preliminary plot graphic and one merged .csv file
+  - One preliminary plot graphic
-    1. hudsonrace.png
+    1. hudson_race.png
-    2. race_merged.csv